fluree/ledger-docker-compose-example/README.md

 This project provides an example of how to serve a stand-alone Fluree instance in a Docker container.

 **Note**: *This project does not include a distribution of Fluree.
 You can download the latest distribution of Fluree Community Edition from https://flur.ee*
 &nbsp;

+---
+#### Customizing Fluree
+The project configuration works with fluree 'out-of-the-box'.
+However, every Fluree configuration setting can be overridden using environment variables.
+Docker allows you to override the default container definition at run-time using its command-line interfaces (CLIs).

+Assuming that 'fluree' is the name of the container service, some examples of run-time overrides are:

+- setting the private-key for the ledger group:

+    `docker run -e FDB-GROUP-PRIVATE-KEY=abc123 fluree`

+- setting up a server farm and identifying the current server:

+    `docker run -e FDB-GROUP-SERVERS="server1@localhost:9790;server2@localhost:9790;server3@localhost:9790" -e FDB-GROUP-THIS-SERVER=server1 fluree`

+- setting the api port and configuring a closed api:

+    `docker run -e FDB-API-PORT=8090 -e FDB-API-OPEN=false -p 8090:8090/tcp fluree`
+&nbsp;

+#### For More Information
+Information regarding configurable Fluree settings is available online.
+The `Getting Started -> Installation` section provides insight on installing and customizing Fluree (https://docs.flur.ee/docs/getting-started/installation).

+Docker CLI documentation is also available online at https://docs.docker.com/engine/reference/commandline/cli/.

+&nbsp;

+---
 ## First time build steps

 1. Clone / download the files from this project into a local directory.
 Do not download into the root directory.